lk29/geoip/README.ENG.md

 **Special Note:**

 - **Online Generation**: [Fork](https://github.com/Loyalsoldier/geoip/fork) After this project, if you need to use the MaxMind GeoLite2 Country CSV data file, you need to use **[Settings] in your warehouse Add a secret named **MAXMIND_GEOLITE2_LICENSE** to the **[Secrets]** page of the ** tab, otherwise GitHub Actions will fail to run.
 The value of this secret is the LICENSE KEY of the MAXMIND account.
 After [**registering a MAXMIND account**](https://www.maxmind.com/en/geolite2/signup), go to the [**personal account management page**] ](https://www.maxmind.com/en/account) generated in **[My License Key]** under the **[Services]** item on the left sidebar.
-- **Local generation**: If you need to use the MaxMind GeoLite2 Country CSV data file (`GeoLite2-Country-CSV.zip`), you need to download it from MaxMind in advance, or from the project [release branch](https://github. com/Loyalsoldier/geoip/tree/release)[Download](https://github.com/Loyalsoldier/geoip/raw/release/GeoLite2-Country-CSV.zip), and extract it to a directory named `geolite2` .
+- **Local generation**: If you need to use the MaxMind GeoLite2 Country CSV data file (`GeoLite2-Country-CSV.zip`), you need to download it from MaxMind in advance, or from the project [release branch](https://github.com/Loyalsoldier/geoip/tree/release)[Download](https://github.com/Loyalsoldier/geoip/raw/release/GeoLite2-Country-CSV.zip), and extract it to a directory named `geolite2` .

 ### Concept analysis

 This project has two concepts: `input` and `output`. `input` refers to the data source (data source) and its input format, and `output` refers to the destination of the data (data destination) and its output format.
 The role of the CLI is to aggregate all data sources provided by the user by reading the options in the configuration file, deduplicate them, convert them to the target format, and output them to a file.

 These two concepts are notable: `input` and `output`.
 The `input` is the data source and its input format, whereas the `output` is the destination of the converted data and its output format.
-What the CLI does is to aggregate all input format data, then convert them to output format and write them to GeoIPfiles by using the options in the config file.
+What the CLI does is to aggregate all input format data, then convert them to output formatand write them to GeoIP files by using the options in the config file.

 ### Supported formats